rtprashant/light-camera-search/README.md

-Light Camera Action
+Light Camera Search 🎬

 Overview

-Light Camera Action is a React.js movie search application built with Vite and Tailwind CSS.
+Light Camera Search is a React.js movie search application built with Vite and Tailwind CSS.
 It fetches movie information using the TMDB API and allows users to search for movies, view details, and save favorite movies using local storage.

 Setup Instructions